RetroAchievements/docs/docs/developer-docs/flags/subsource.md

 ### Using Modifiers

-Like `Add Source`, you can click the "Cmp" column to add a modifier to perform and operation that modifies the value before subtracting it from the accumulator.
+Like `AddSource`, you can click the "Cmp" column to add a modifier to perform and operation that modifies the value before subtracting it from the accumulator.
 See [Add Source - Using Modifiers](/developer-docs/flags/addsource#using-modifiers) for more details.